ponder-lab/Migrate-Skeletal-Implementation-to-Interface-Refactoring/README.md

 ## Contributing

 We are currently seeking new collaborations.
-If you are interested in contributing, please see refer to our [wiki](wiki) and [issues](issues).
+If you are interested in contributing, please see refer to our [wiki](https://github.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/wiki) and [issues](https://github.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/issues).
+Please also feel free to visit our [research page](https://openlab.citytech.cuny.edu/interfacerefactoring) to get in touch with the authors.

 ## Running the Evaluator
 1. Select a group of projects.